Inside: How parents and teachers can teach kids the difference between tattling vs. telling and why they need to know the difference.

 In order for our kids to not want to come to us to tattle on their siblings or their friends, we have to teach them when they shouldn’t come to us.

-And if we give kids the words they need so they can self-advocate, they will need to come to us even less.
+And if we give kids the words and tools they need so they can self-advocate, they will need to come to us even less: